Accreditation and Continuing Education Credit

-ACLS Certification Institute offers ACLS, BLS, PALS, and NRP certification and recertification.
-These training programs are approved to provide CEU credits in joint partnership with the Postgraduate Institute for Medicine (PIM) and through the Commission on Accreditation for Pre-Hospital Continuing Education (CAPCE) in partnership with Code3 CME.
+ACLS.com offers BLS, PALS, NRP and ACLS certification and recertification.
+These training programs are approved to provide CME/CE/CEU credits in joint providership with the Postgraduate Institute for Medicine (PIM) and through the Commission on Accreditation for Prehospital Continuing Education (CAPCE).

 This activity has been designed to meet the educational needs of healthcare providers involved in the care of patients in cardiac arrest.

 Each certification has distinct educational objectives.

 ACLS (Advanced Cardiovascular Life Support)

 Students learn how to manage and respond to nearly all cardiopulmonary emergencies.

 Students learn the basic steps of CPR and rescue breathing for adults, children, and infants.

 Students learn to manage and respond to cardiopulmonary emergencies in pediatric patients.